guglielmopiasenti/js-lista-spesa/README.md

 # SHOPPING LIST

-Given a shopping list print on the page the lement of the list
+Given a shopping list print on the page the elements of the list

 ## Goal